INP-PM/FEDM/README.md

 ## Acknowledgment

-The development of FEDM is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—project number 407462159.
+The development of the FEDM is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—project number 407462159.
 The authors wish to thank the users of [FEniCS forum](https://fenicsproject.discourse.group) for useful information and discussion.

 ## Citation